B2B Marketing: Definition + Strategies

 Discover B2B marketing, common B2B marketing channels, and how to build your strategy.

-Business-to-business, or B2B marketing refers to a business’ process of promoting products and services to other companies, to help them improve their operations.
+Business-to-business, or B2B, marketing refers to a business promoting products and services to other companies to help them improve their operations.

-When selling to other companies, remember that B2B marketing involves considerations and best practices that differ from those associated with marketing to individual consumers (B2C).
-For example, B2B customers generally look for products and services that will contribute to a healthier bottom line while avoiding investments with low chances of return.

-Considering that businesses may be responsible for payroll and other large business expenses, there may be more at stake for B2B than B2C customers, so when marketing, this difference is factored in.

 |B2B